Skip to content

 Contents:

-• Review metadata — Mode, participating specialists/models, selection rationale
+• Review metadata — Mode, participating specialists/models, selection rationale, perspectives applied

-• Prioritized findings — Must-fix, should-fix, consider classifications with specialist attribution
+• Prioritized findings — Must-fix, should-fix, consider classifications with specialist and perspective attribution

 • Confidence levels — HIGH, MEDIUM, LOW per finding with supporting evidence

-• Disagreement resolution — How conflicting specialist perspectives were reconciled (society-of-thought)
+• Disagreement resolution — How conflicting specialist perspectives were reconciled, including inter-perspective conflicts

 • Grounding status — Flags for findings referencing code not in the diff